 The web applications we use know things about us—our taste in music or clothing, our political affiliations, dating preferences, credit card information.
 With some applications, we even share private medical details.
 We share this information with these apps because doing so lets us optimize certain tasks.
 Some tasks can’t be completed at all without sharing this information with these applications.

 Since private information is necessary for these applications or websites to function, a person cannot get assistance for one of these applications or websites without sharing the necessary private information with an outside person.
+In order to protect the privacy of all of your users, you must ensure that your site is accessible enough that anyone can use it without outside assistance.
 Sufficient digital accessibility will provide every person visiting your website or using your application or accessing your content with the same standard of privacy.
 In other words, the same terms and conditions apply to everyone.

 These are just a couple important points regarding digital content accessibility as a civil right.
 The laws in this realm are still taking shape and the standards and practices required of developers are evolving.
 Fortunately, the results of this growth serve to benefit everyone.